groupoid/frank/README.md

 **Frank** is CoC+CIC type checker implemented in OCaml, constitutes a minimal core for a dependently-typed lambda calculus, constrained to include only inductive constructions.
-It encompasses universes, dependent products `Pi`, dependent pairs `Sigma`, identity types `Id`, and `Inductive` types with strict positivity enforcement.
+It encompasses universes, dependent products `Pi`, identity types `Id`, and `Inductive` types with strict positivity enforcement.
 Recent refinements ensure totality for user-defined lambda terms via a positive occurrence check.
 Its mathematical properties, focusing on correctness, soundness, totality, canonicity, decidability and related attributes relevant to formal mathematics are being analyzed.